Sometimes, you need to write a blog post like that ::snapping fingers::

 - If you see an opportunity to improve your copy, go for it.
 I’ll often see a place where I could change the verbiage and make the writing a tad more dynamic.
 If you can easily make a value-added tweak – do it.
 If your minor tweak turns into a major blog post reconstruction, let it go.

 - If you have the freedom to let it sit before you post – keep your post as a draft.
-Once you come back to your writing, you may notice some places where a few edits can completely transform the piece.
+Once you come back to your writing, you may notice some places where a few edits can completely transform your writing.
 Whenever possible, I like to “sleep” on a post and review it the next morning.
 It’s amazing how many value-added edits I make when I’ve taken a break and reviewed the post with fresh eyes.

-As a caveat, I wouldn’t try this “fast Web writing” technique on a sales page.
+As a caveat, I wouldn’t try this “fast blog post writing” technique on a sales page.
 Your conversion flow is too crucial, and hastily-written sales pages don’t leverage every online writing opportunity.
 If you’re feeling too time-crunched to write a sales page, consider outsourcing it.
 Yes, it will cost you money – but it’s better than writing a so-so sales page.

 What about you?
 What are your favorite fast-writing tips?